 A steep 1km descent from the saddle takes you to the lower Thornton Lake trail.
 Above the first lake are two more lakes, each cupped a separate rocky basin.
 The two lakes were made as glaciers dug out rock basins, after which they were re-treated.
 This area is known to have an abundance of wildlife.
 Be on the lookout for bears, deer, birds, and marmot.
 You can also observe eagles and hawks in the autumn migration.

-Final Thoughts on Things on Things to Take Note of
+Final Thoughts on Things to Take Note of

 - No fires are allowed within the area

 - You can only take your leashed pet as far as the boundary of the national park, just under the ridge.
-Pets are disallowed on the ridge, the Trapper peak, and at the Thornton Lake.
+Pets are disallowed on the ridge, the Trapper peak, and at the Thornton Lake Trail.

 - To cross the lake outlet, you will have to scramble on big, often slippery rocks and floating logs.